 The issue is not whether family matters.
 Of course it does.

 The real issue is this: can both spouses build a marriage that remains respectful to family without surrendering the marriage itself to outside control?
+This is also one of the clearest signs of a good Muslim marriage: family is honored, but the couple protects the home’s dignity and privacy.

 That is the question you need answered before marriage, not after the first major conflict.